sushihangover/SushiHangover.Android.Maps.Utils/README.md

 I did *not* port the Java sample in the Google Repo to C#, would love a pull-request ;-)

-I am using a number of the classes/methods in a few of projects so I know the "basics" al work...
-If there are any methods that are returning `Java.Lang.Object` vs. a more better/formal concrete class, post an issue or even better, a pull-reuquest ;-)
+I am using a number of the classes/methods in a few of projects so I know the "basics" work...
+If there are any methods that are returning `Java.Lang.Object` vs. a more formal concrete class, post an issue or even better, a pull-reuquest ;-)

 ### A Demo Snippet: